InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 They form a circle in series,
 alternating between positives and negatives, holding hands and repeating the prayer in unison.

+Other prayers beside the standard prayer may be used.
+Prayers should use simple phrasing and should be stated in positive terms: a prayer is a subliminal program.

+It can be a great help to provide a visual symbol for focus.
+There are a number of well-tested techniques for creating arcane sigils, such as arranging the alphabet (often without the vowels) in a circular pattern and connecting the points which correspond to the letters in the prayer.
+Using runic alphabets helps to create the right impression.

 ### Sacrament